Arak-arahm/.github/profile/README.md

 The two main, things that we put forward at Arak-arahm is the creativity 🖌️ and the quality 💎.
 Why those ?

-- Creativity because we want to innovate 💡 in our mini-games: by adding new features or by remaking some others if our community wants to, etc.
 - Quality because we want to provide 🎁 to players the best playing experience: no lag, no bugs and stuff.

 It's a challenge that we take every day, but it's not always easy to achieve it 😄